 * Should confirm EAI-readiness (e.g. advertise SMTPUTF8 support) when making a connection to another MTA.

+Other software components?
+MailStore?

 Items for Email Service Providers to Consider

 Don’t enforce case-sensitivity of local-part mailbox names.

 Allow the user to enter the email address in any combination of upper-and-lowercase characters so long as the script is correct.